 To better understand GAST F and GAST X differences and similarities considering e.g. VDB constraints, ionospheric conditions and constellation assumptions

 That paper found that under nominal conditions, what causes GAST X to provide better availability, is the longer time constant (which is again made possible by the divergence free smoothing) as it leads to significantly less noisy VPLiono.
-Even when no ionospheric gradients are present, we see occasional switching to Ifree mode, due to random noise.
-The probability of switching to Ifree is much higher for the conservative constellations used in these simulations (24 and 27 satellite constellations for GPS) than for a current, say 31 SV constellation, due to the higher probability of the VPLiono rising above Ev.
+Even when no ionospheric gradients are present, we see occasional switching to IFree mode, due to random noise.
+The probability of switching to IFree is much higher for the conservative constellations used in these simulations (24 and 27 satellite constellations for GPS) than for a current, say 31 SV constellation, due to the higher probability of the VPLiono rising above Ev.
 When VPLiono is in the vicinity of Ev due to a relatively sparse constellation, the probability of crossing Ev due to noise is higher for the 100 s smoothed solution, than for solutions with longer smoothing times.
-The value selected for Ev will therefore have a significant impact on the availability, and it may be considered to use a splayed Ev in order to avoid unnecessary switching to Ifree early on the approach.
+The value selected for Ev will therefore have a significant impact on the availability, and it may be considered to use a splayed Ev in order to avoid unnecessary switching to IFree early on the approach.

 On the other side, GAST X may require more VDB bandwidth to transmit all ground receiver measurements required.
 If the final concept to be selected will allow a situation where the ground will share the VDB bandwidth between two constellations, but the ground station and a particular aircraft on approach has only one constellation in common, the useful constellation for that aircraft could be very sparse.
 Due to bandwidth limitations applicable to the current single-channel VDB implementation, measurements for only 7-8 ranging sources may be provided for single constellation GAST X. It is likely that GAST F will be able to provide corrections for all visible ranging sources for two constellations simultaneously as corrections need less VDB capacity than receiver measurements.
 However, when comparing the GAST F performance in Figure 2 with the GAST X performance in Figure 3, the added benefit of the 600 s smoothing more than compensates for this disadvantage in these simulations.